Relief Refinance Mortgages – Open Access

 - Relief Refinance Mortgages – Open Access must, at a minimum, meet the income and asset documentation requirements of Guide Section B24.3(f) regardless of the documentation level returned by Loan Prospector.

-- For Relief Refinance Mortgages – Open Access that are higher-priced covered transactions and with an Application Received Date on or after January 10, 2014, see Guide Section B24.3 (d) and (e) for additional requirements.
+- For Relief Refinance Mortgages – Open Access that are Higher-Priced Covered Transactions (HPCT) or Higher-Priced Mortgage Loan (HPML) with an Application Received Date on or after January 10, 2014, see Guide Section B24.3 (d) and (e) for additional requirements.